 Creator of The Shadow Process Workshop and founder of The Ford Institute for Integrative Coaching, Debbie Ford was a pioneering force in incorporating the study and integration of the shadow into modern psychological and spiritual practices.

-Her nine books, including The Dark Side of the Light Chasers, Spiritual Divorce, The Shadow Effect (with Deepak Chopra and Marianne Williamson) and Why Good People Do Bad Things, have sold more than one million copies, are translated into 32 languages, and are used in institutions of learning worldwide.
+Her nine books, including The Dark Side of the Light Chasers, Spiritual Divorce, The Shadow Effect (with Deepak Chopra and Marianne Williamson), and Why Good People Do Bad Things, have sold more than I million copies, are translated into 32 languages, and are used in institutions of learning worldwide.